NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/KaapanaIntegrationOfDesktopApps/README.md

 # Background and References

 <!-- If you developed any software, include link to the source code repository.
 If possible, also add links to sample data, and to any relevant publications. -->

+* [branch](https://github.com/fedorov/kaapana/tree/develop-slicer) that attempts to integrate Slicer into Kaapana